-You can save captured packets simply by using the Save As... menu item from the File menu under Wireshark.
+You can save captured packets simply by using the→ menu item.
 You can choose which packets to save and which file format to be used.

-This is the common Windows file save dialog - plus some Wireshark extensions.
+This is the common Windows file save dialog with some additional Wireshark extensions.

 Specific for this dialog:

 With this dialog box, you can perform the following actions:

 Some capture formats may not be available depending on the packet types captured.

 You can convert capture files from one format to another by reading in a capture file and writing it out using a different format.

 Wireshark can save the packet data in its native file format (pcapng) and in the file formats of other protocol analyzers so other tools can read the capture data.

 |Different file formats have different time stamp accuracies|